helloglwnd/Research_on_shop_location/README.md

-# Coursera_Capstone
+# Research project
-Coursera capstone project
+In this project I'm researching the best location for a skateshop based on London demographics data